SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

    ```shell
     $ ./chip-tool onoff toggle 1122  1
    ```
-   2. For dev board with buttons available, you can use **BTN1** to toggle the light status locally.
+   2. For development boards with buttons available, you can use **BTN1** to toggle the light status locally.

 ### Controlling Matter Lock device